| Title: | Modern Text Mining Framework for R |

 Computes the distance matrix computed by using the specified method.
 Similar to dist function, but works with two matrices.

-takes two matrices and return a single vector.
+pdist2 takes two matrices and return a single vector.

 giving the ‘parallel’ distances of the vectors.

-of distances/similarities between each row of
+dist2 returns matrix of distances/similarities between each row of

-and each row of matrix y
+matrix x and each row of matrix y.

-of "parallel" distances between rows
+pdist2 returns vector of "parallel" distances between rows

-of x
+of x and y.

 re-export rsparse::GloVe